narratory/narratory-starter-kit/README.md

   * Open the file and fill in the credentials in `google_credentials.json` in the root of this directory.
 * Create and start an interactive chat in the command-line with your bot with `npm run start`.

+Start creating (please head over to the Narratory docs @ [narratory.io] to read more!):
+* Open your directory with your editor and observe the following files in the `/src` folder:
+  * agent.ts - this is your agent defined with a name, a language, a narrative, a questions bank, an array of bridges and your credentials
+  * narrative.ts - this is where the main narrative (a sequence of BotTurns) in this starter-kit is defined.
+  * questions.ts - this is where the question bank (various UserTurns) are defined.
+  * nlu.ts - this is where your custom entities and intents are defined.
+  * user.ts - this is an automatically generated file (by the `npm run watch` command) that gives you autocomplete for all entity names

+> Try to do some changes in narrative.ts and run `npm run start` again to notice the difference!

 All commands:
 * `npm run start` to start or update the bot and then launch an interactive chat in the terminal.
 * `npm run update` to update the bot with new content.